FanDouHuaYuanDiYiTuPoShou123/hermes-skill-vetter/README.md

-# Skill Vet — Security Vetting Protocol for AI Agent Skills
+# Skill Vetter — Security Vetting Protocol for AI Agent Skills

-> **Paranoia is a feature.** 🔒🦀

 A structured, repeatable security vetting protocol for AI agent skills — specifically designed for the Hermes Agent ecosystem, but applicable to any skill-based AI agent system.

 ## What It Does

-Skill Vet is not a scanner — it's a **human-in-the-loop vetting protocol**.
+Skill Vetter is not a scanner — it's a **human-in-the-loop vetting protocol**.
 It gives you a step-by-step checklist to manually review any skill before installing it, catching:

 - Credential/access token exfiltration patterns
 - Malicious network calls to unknown endpoints